electrabeth/Final-Project/README.md

 # Final-Project
-The final project in STA215 is about data collected from Wizards of Waverly Place and analysis of data collected.
+28 variables of data were collected on all 110 episodes of Wizards of Waverly Place.
+In this code, the variables Podcast, Creatures, Allusions, Guest, Rating, and Seconds are examined.

 # Set working directory
 setwd("H:/sta215")